danialfarid/ng-file-upload/README.md

   // file is uploaded successfully console.log('file ' + config.file.name + 'is uploaded successfully.
 Response: ' + data);
 }).error(function(data, status, headers, config) {
+  // handle error
+}).xhr(function(xhr){
-/* access or attach event listeners to the underlying XMLHttpRequest */ }).xhr(function(xhr){xhr.upload.addEventListener(...)
+  //access or attach event listeners to the underlying XMLHttpRequest xhr.upload.addEventListener(...)
+});
 /* return $http promise then().
-Note that this promise does NOT have progress/abort/xhr functions */ });
-/* then promise (note that returned promise doesn't have progress, xhr and cancel functions. */ var promise = upload.then(success, error, progress);
+Note that this promise does NOT have progress/abort/xhr functions */ var promise = upload.then(success, error, progress);

 /* cancel/abort the upload in progress. */